 Double Leg Lift

-Closing Thoughts on Abdominal Exercise for Low Back Pain
+Begin Abdominal Exercises for Your Back Pain

-Pain interferes with how our brain transmits signals to our muscles. ¬†This is especially important when your low back pain has persisted for more than several weeks.
-These 5 abdominal exercises re-program the lost connections between the brain and core muscles.
+Pain interferes with how your brain transmits signals to your muscles.
+This is especially important when your back pain has persisted for more than several weeks.
+These 5 abdominal exercises re-program the lost connections between your brain and core muscles.
 Slow coordinated and controlled movements are crucial for success.